muhark/muhark.github.io/_posts/2021-07-08-docker-for-social-science-pt1.md

 ## Docker Terminology

 There are many parts to Docker.
-Keeping in mind that our goal is to make the standard data analysis toolkit portable, I'll focus on the three fundamental components of Docker that are relevant to this post.
-These are:
+Keeping in mind that our goal is to make the standard data analysis toolkit portable, let's begin by focusing on the distinction between an _image_ and a _container_.

-- _Image_
-- _Container_
-- _Volume_

 A **Docker Image** is a pre-packaged software stack, and can be thought of as a template.
 These can be downloaded from and shared via Docker Hub.

 A **Docker Container** is an instance of an image.
 These are what actually run on your machine.
 As we'll see, Docker containers are like an isolated environment running inside your computer.
 Once a container is killed, it is completely erased along with any changes you made to it.

 A **Docker Volume** is a persistent storage volume that can be attached to a docker container.
-This is one of two ways to use
+I'll discuss these further down.

 ## Tutorial 1: Downloading and Running an Image